enormandeau/stacks_workflow/README.md

 # Choose K value
 grep -h CV 11-admixture/*.log | sort -V  # May not work on MacOs or BSD descendents because of the -V option grep -h CV 11-admixture/*.log | cut -d " " -f 4,3 | awk '{print $2,$1}' | sort -n

+# Look at (crude) graphs of group memberships to assist in choosing the K value
+# The .png files will be found in the 11-admixture folder
+parallel ./plot_admixture.R ::: 11-admixture/*.Q
 ```

 4. Impute missing genotypes using sample related groups